S98-119

 2 terms

-Any new offer of high-cost universal service program funding, including reverse competitive bidding, for broadband-capable network deployment
+A new offer of high-cost universal service program funding, including reverse-auction funding, for broadband-capable network deployment and supported services.

-Award of covered funding based on application submitted after rules are promulgated
+A covered funding award based on an application submitted after FCC promulgates the required vetting rules.

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.